Disease/Disorder

 Discussing the diagnosis

 It can be helpful to reiterate the test results, state that it is a good thing that no stroke, seizures, or other abnormalities were found on testing.
 Reassure the patient that the symptoms they are experiencing are real and that they will need to receive follow up for these symptoms from some combination of neurology, psychiatry, psychology, physical therapy, occupational therapy and physiatry since they have “what is called a ‘functional neurological disorder’ or ‘FNSD.’”
-The clinician should explain that many patients with FNSD have been found to have a history of trauma or abuse in their past and that it why it will be important to include psychiatry and psychology in on the team to help them fully address the roots of their symptoms.
+The clinician should explain that many patients with FNSD have been found to have a history of trauma or abuse in their past and that is why it will be important to include psychiatry and psychology in on the team to help them fully address the roots of their symptoms.
 Reassure the patient that even though there was nothing observed on imaging, that does not mean that these symptoms are not real.
-Therefore, follow up is important.22
+Therefore, follow up is important.17

 Pharmacotherapy

-Psychological Therapy
+Psychological therapy

-Physical and Occupational Therapy
+Physical and occupational therapy

-Benefit has been noted for as long as a year after three weeks of inpatient physical therapy (PT) and occupational therapy (OT).26 This was assessed in a randomized control trial with 60 patients with a disabling walking gait who had been experiencing symptoms for 1-48 months.
+Benefit has been noted for as long as a year after three weeks of inpatient physical therapy (PT) and occupational therapy (OT).17 This was assessed in a randomized control trial with 60 patients with a disabling walking gait who had been experiencing symptoms for 1-48 months.
 Patients exhibited a statistically significant lasting increase in FIMS score, decreased need for assistive devices, and increased physical quality of life at 12 months.
 The interdisciplinary team consisted of physician, PT, OT, nurse, and adapted physical activity educator, but no psychologist.
 It should be noted that a core component of cognitive behavioral therapy (CBT) involves rewarding good behavior.
-This makes it more nuanced to separate the benefits of physical and occupational therapy from CBT.26
+This makes it more nuanced to separate the benefits of physical and occupational therapy from CBT.17

 The need for inpatient versus outpatient therapy should be evaluated similarly to individuals without a functional neurological disorder based on requirements for inpatient rehabilitation.